Hurricane Irma: Georgia should expect tropical storm conditions | Atlanta: News, Weather and Traffic

 PHOTOS: Georgia prepares for Hurricane Irma

 Neither was looking forward to what comes next: several days on a hard floor.
 Last year, they slept in an Augusta school gym, with no pads or cushions for most of their stay.
-They live near the Ogeechee River on the city's south side, and were mildly concerned about flooding.
+They live near the Ogeechee River on the city’s south side and were concerned about flooding.

 “The only reason we’re leaving is for the safety of the kids,” Rawls said.